hxnted/hxnted/README.md

 hi

-im hxnted a (nearly 14 year old) guy who doesnt know how to code for his life
+im hxnted a 14 yr old guy who doesnt know how to code for his life

 - i know a bit of python 🔥
 - i made an AWFUL fortnite launcher in c# 🔥